Kagamma/evil-script/docs/how-to-use.md

 ```
   var V: TSEValue;
 ```
-- Assign null value:
+- Assigns null value:
 ```
   V := SENull;
 ```
-- Assign number:
+- Assigns number:
 ```
   V := 5;
   // Equivalent to:
   // V.Kind := sevkNumber;
   // V.VarNumber := 5;
 ```
-- Assign boolean value:
+- Assigns boolean value:
 ```
   V := True;
   // Equivalent to:
   // V.Kind := sevkBoolean;
   // V.VarBoolean := True;
 ```
-- Assign string:
+- Assigns string:
 ```
   V := 'This is a string';
   // Equivalent to GC.AllocString(@V, 'This is a string');
   // You can access the string directly via V.VarString^
 ```
-- Create a new map:
+- Creates a new map:
 ```
   GC.AllocMap(@V);
   // We can read / write the map via V.GetValue() / V.SetValue() helpers.
   // You can access map instance directly via V.VarMap
 ```
-- Create a new buffer:
+- Creates a new buffer:
 ```
   // 1024 bytes
   GC.AllocBuffer(@V, 1024);
   // Access to buffer via V.VarBuffer^.Ptr pointer.
 DO NOT touch V.VarBuffer^.Base pointer.
 ```
-- Assign a Pascal object:
+- Assigns a Pascal object:
 ```
   // If IsManaged is true, then the script engine's garbage collector will automatically free AnObjectInstance when the variable is unreachable.
   GC.AllocPascalObject(@V, AnObjectInstance, IsManaged);